antoinemine/apron/README.md

 ### Additional domains

 Compiling the PPL-based domains requires the [Parma Polyhedra Library](http://bugseng.com/products/ppl) (tested with version 1.2) and gcc (no clang).

+Compiling the PPLite-based domains requires the [PPLite library](https://github.com/ezaffanella/PPLite) (tested with version 0.10), which also depends on Flint.
+Note that the library and its wrapper require using a C++ compiler (g++ or clang++) supporting the c++17 language standard.

 ### Additional language support